openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 ### Materials Needed

-1. Blue LED (for exciting fluorescence molecules)
+1. Blue LED (for exciting fluorescence molecules).
+2. LED Lid
-2. White LED (for bright-field microscopy)
+3. LED-Matrix with USB-C cable (for bright-field microscopy)
-3. Electronic Z-stage with some technical nobs
+4. Electronic Z-stage with some technical nobs
+5. Mainboard with UBC-mini cable
-4. PS4 Controller (for controlling the Z-stage)
+6. PS4 Controller (for controlling the Z-stage)
-5. Infinity objective
+7. Infinity objective
-6. Beamsplitter
+8. Beamsplitter
-7. Aspherical lens (for beam collimation)
+9. Aspherical lens (for beam collimation)
-8. Biconvex lens (f' = 100mm, for focusing)
+10. Biconvex lens (f' = 100mm, for focusing)
+11. Diaphragm
-9. Camera with tube lens
+12. Camera with tube lens
-10. UC2 Electronics box, Infinity Box, and Corebox (cubes, base plate pieces, and holders)
+13. Probe insert
+14. Probes
+15. cubes and base plates